int128/terraform-aws-kops-alb/README.md

 #### 2-3.
 S3

-Create a bucket for state store of kops and Terraform.
+Create a bucket for the state store of kops and Terraform.
 You must enable bucket versioning.

 ```sh